-Viper is a snake game for AGA Amiga that was made by Robert Drennan and Nathaniel Myhre.
-Viper works on almost any screenmode!
+Viper AGA is a snake game for AGA Amiga’s such as Amiga 1200, Amiga 4000, and the Amiga CD32 console.
+It was created by Robert Drennan and Nathaniel Myhre.
+Viper works on almost any AGA screenmode!
+It doesn’t work so great on RTG modes for some reason even though it got a ModeID application to fetch the screenmode IDs.

 The sad fact is that the last version of Viper was uploaded on Aminet way back in 1994!
 Also, Viper has only been downloaded 865 times, which is terrible for a such unique game.
 It deserves way more attention I think.
 Its lastability is its strongest weapon.
 It’s as if Viper never ages.
 Never.